OSGConnect/OUTDATED-tutorial-fsurf/README.md

 [FreeSurfer](http://freesurfer.net/) is software package to analyze the MRI images of human brains.
 Here, we introdue the `fsurf` workflow that utlizes FreeSurfer.  `fsurf` is a complete pipeline for the brain image analysis on distributed high throughput computing platform.
 The advantages of using  `fsurf` are

-     (1) No need to worry about the job schedular
-     (2) Provides a complete pipeline to analyze the MRI image (3) No need to worry about the data transfers
-     (4) Perfom analysis on multiple subjects via distributed high throughput computing
+     (1) No need to worry about the job schedular and write a job description file (2) Provides a complete pipeline to analyze the MRI image (3) No need to worry about how to do the data transfers from/to the remote worker machines (4) Perfom analysis on multiple subjects via distributed high throughput computing

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )